Dissection of a Blue Mackerel

 The typical fish heart has four chambers, however unlike mammals, blood moves through all four in sequence.
 Venous blood enters the sinus venosus (a thin walled sac) then flows into the atrium, followed by the ventricle (a thick walled pump).
 Blood then flows into the conus arteriosus (elasmobranchs) or bulbus arteriosus (teleosts) then to the gills and the rest of the body.

-The heart of slow moving fishes is comparatively small, whereas active swimming species such as the Blue Mackerel have large hearts.
+The heart of slow-moving fishes is comparatively small, whereas active swimming species such as the Blue Mackerel have large hearts.

 The liver has many digestive and storage functions.
 One of these is the production of bile, a solution which emulsifies fats and may assist in changing the acidic conditions of the stomach into the neutral pH of the intestine).
 The liver is also responsible in some species for the storage of fats, blood sugar, and vitamins A and D. Before it was possible to synthetically create vitamins A and D, sharks were caught for their livers which have high concentrations of these vitamins.

 Pyloric caecae (singular caecum) are fingerlike pouches connected with the alimentary canal (the gut).
 They are attached to the pylorus, the section of the intestinal tract immediately following the stomach.
-They range in number from three in a type of scorpionfish (Setarches) to thousands in the tunas (family Scombridae).
+They range in number from zero to thousands in the tunas (family Scombridae).

 The Blue Mackerel is a scombrid species with many long, thin pyloric caecae.
 Pyloric caecae may have a digestive and/or absorptive function.
 The enzyme lactase has been found in the pyloric caecae of some fishes such as trout.
+In some families, such as the Salmonidae (salmons and trouts), the number of pyloric caecae is an important character used to tell species apart.

 Pull aside gut

-The Gonads
+- Gonads

+The sexes of fishes are usually separate.
+Males usually have paired testes that produce sperm, and females usually have paired ovaries that produce eggs.
 When paired, such as in the Blue Mackerel, the gonads lie on either side of the swim bladder.
 The method by which the eggs and sperm meet and thus fertilisation occurs varies widely among fishes.
 Many species are broadcast spawners, shedding their eggs and sperm into the water to fertilise external to the body.

 Other species such as sharks and rays have internal fertilisation where the sperm are released into the body of the female.
-Many variations exist, including the seahorse, in which the female deposits her eggs into the pouch of the male where they are fertilised.
+Many variations exist, including seahorses, in which the female deposits her eggs into the pouch of the male where they are fertilised.
 The hagfishes and lampreys have a single ovary or testis.
 Sperm and eggs are shed into the body cavity and out through a urogenital papilla.

 The kidneys are paired organs located in the body cavity ventral to (below) the vertebral column.
 They are one of the organs involved in excretion and regulation of the water balance within the fish.